El Shaddai: Ascension of the Metatron: Synopsis

-Seven fallen angels called the Grigori steal pieces of God's wisdom and descend to Earth, having become infatuated with humans.
-The Grigori are led by Semyaza, a former member of the Council of Heaven; the other Grigori are Azazel, Ezekiel, Armaros, Sariel, Arakiel and Baraqel.
-The Grigori artificially advance human evolution, and create human-Grigori hybrids called Nephilim which threaten to destroy the world.
-Enoch, originally brought to Heaven as a scribe, is sent to Earth by God to recover the Grigori before Council of Heaven triggers a great flood to wipe out all life.
-The immortal Enoch, guided by the guardian angel Lucifel and four Archangels, searches for three hundred years for the Grigori's base, an isolated spacial realm holding a structure known as the Tower.
+Semyaza, a former member of the Council of Heaven, steals pieces of God's wisdom and descends to Earth due to his love of humans.
+Alongside Azazel, Ezekiel, Armaros, Sariel, Arakiel and Baraqel—referred to as the Grigori—they accelerate human evolution and produce human-Grigori hybrids called Nephilim which threaten to destroy the world.
+Enoch, originally brought to Heaven as a scribe, is sent to Earth by God to recover the Grigori before the Council of Heaven triggers a great flood to wipe out all life.
+After three centuries of searching, accompanied by the guardian angel Lucifel and four Archangels, Enoch discovers the Grigori's Tower in an isolated spacial realm.
 As he navigates the Tower and fights its enthralled inhabitants, he learns through notes left by allied human Freemen and statements from the Grigori that an entity of Darkness called Belial tempted the Grigori with power in exchange for the souls of humans who die in the Tower.
 Enoch ends up meeting a human Freeman girl called Nanna and her passive Nephilim companion Neph, then defeats Sariel and learns that Nephilim die when their parent Grigori is defeated.
 It is revealed that Baraqel was devoured by one of his Nephilim when it went berserk, and Arakiel died during the Grigori's descent.

 During his fight with Armaros, Belial tricks Enoch into the Darkness by kidnapping Nanna.
 Armaros, who considered himself Enoch's friend before coming to Earth, sacrifices himself to the Darkness to retrieve Enoch and Nanna, the latter absorbing the spirit of legendary Freeman warrior Ishtar.
 While Enoch's soul recovers, the surviving Grigori massacre the Freemen, and a despairing Nanna embraces Ishtar's power and fights the Grigori as the Darkness begins corrupting her.
 A revived Enoch defeats Ezekiel, which kills her Nephilim children including Neph.
 On the top floor, Enoch defeats Azazel, who is then killed by Belial and replaced by the corrupted Armaros.
 Enoch defeats Armaros and purifies Nanna, the two discovering that Semyaza has already died.
 Lucifel then teleports Nanna away, and a final narration from the Archangels reveals Enoch's actions ended the Tower's influence and persuaded the Council of Elders to halt the flood.
-A post-credits scene shows Armoros's passive Nephilim swimming in the ocean, hinting that Armoros is still alive.
+A post-credits scene shows Armaros's passive Nephilim swimming in the ocean, hinting that Armaros is still alive.